rovi1013/project-digitalization/README.md

 sudo ip link set tap0 up
 ```

+#### BORDER ROUTER SETUP (REQUIRED)
-Additionally, for communication with the telegram bot the nRF52840-DK board requires an internet connection.
-This connection is
+For communication with the telegram bot the nRF52840-DK board requires an internet connection.
+This
-established by following the steps described in [Border Router Setup](#border-router-setup).
+connection is established by following the steps described in [Border Router Setup](#border-router-setup).

 ## Usage